She's a web content writer, a playwright, and the author…

 You’re probably aware of your rights to a sick or vacation leave — heck, you might have used up all your paid leaves by now.
-But, did you know that the female employees in the Philippines are entitled to special leave benefits as well?
+But, did you know that you are entitled to special leave for women under Philippine law?

 No, we’re not talking about maternity leave.
 Instead, this is something we can rely on in the event that we go through a medical procedure concerning our reproductive health.

 There’s a law that provides for special leave for women (for their reproductive health), protection from discrimination, and equal opportunities — the Republic Act 9710, more popularly known as the Magna Carta of Women.

 Signed by then-president Gloria Arroyo in 2009.
 The Magna Carta for women is a comprehensive women’s rights law that seeks to uphold the rights of Filipinas, especially if they belong to marginalized sectors.
 It declares that women are entitled to protection from all forms of violence, equal treatment before the law, and equal access to education.

 When employment is concerned, the Magna Carta generously gives women the right to take a paid break from work if they undergo surgeries for gynecological disorders.

 Your Special Leaves Under the Magna Carta of Women